vivzero/LG-14Z90N-hackintosh/README.md

 ## Issues
 * USB-C connection is lost repeatedly after wake from sleep.
 * Thunderbolt: "No drivers are loaded."
-* Brightness is lower than Windows.
-(S3 Sleep can fix it)
 * HDMI output doesn't work at all.

 </details>